Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample5_ManageCustomModels.md

 ## Operations

 Operations that can be executed are:
-- Check number of models in the FormRecognizer resource account, and the maximum number of models that can be stored.
+- Check the number of models in the FormRecognizer resource account, and the maximum number of models that can be stored there.
 - List the models currently stored in the resource account.
 - Get a specific model using the model's Id.
 - Delete a model from the resource account.